Adipa-G/SPAandWebAPI/README.md

 ###Angular2
 * UI with Angular2 (Typescript)
 * Grunt tasks for typescript and minify and compress css and javascripts
-* MVC 6 (RC-1) used to implement API with built in DI
+* AspNetCore 1.0 used to implement API with built in DI
 * DNX project structure
 * IdentityServer 4 used to provide OAuth tokens
 * NHibernate as ORM